 Unless we are talking about a kayak, boat ownership is not exactly known for its affordability.
-If you dream of owning a superyacht, or even just a modest sailboat or pontoon boat, how much is it going to cost you—and how expensive of a boat can you afford?
+If you dream of owning a superyacht, or even just a modest sailboat or pontoon boat, how much is it going to cost you—and how expensive a boat can you afford?

 You will probably need to get a boat loan unless you are planning on paying the full price of a boat out of pocket.
 Financing a boat is a process similar to getting any other type of loan, and can be broken down by answering a few simple questions.

-How Big of a Down Payment Do I Need For a Boat?
+How Big a Down Payment Do I Need for a Boat?

-Of course, if you are deemed a risky investment by a financial agency, you’ll need to put more money down (and a higher percentage) than you would need to otherwise.
+Of course, if you are deemed a risky investment by a financial agency, you’ll need to put more money down (and a higher percentage) than you would otherwise.

-It depends on your debt-to-income ratio, which you can find by dividing the total of all of your monthly debt payments (mortgage, school loans, credit cards, etc.) divided by your monthly pre-tax income.
-For example, if you have a $250 monthly student loan payment, an $800 monthly mortgage payment, and make $4,000 a month pre-tax, your debt-to-income ratio is 26.25%.
+It depends on your debt-to-income ratio, which you can find by dividing the total of all of your monthly debt payments (e.g., mortgage, school loans, credit cards) by your monthly pre-tax income.
+For example, if you have a $250 monthly student loan payment and an $800 monthly mortgage payment, and you make $4,000 a month pre-tax, your debt-to-income ratio is 26.25%.

-If your debt-to-income ratio is above 40%, then you probably won’t qualify for a boat loan and should focus on paying down your current bills before trying to finance such a significant purchase.
+If your debt-to-income ratio is higher than 40%, then you probably won’t qualify for a boat loan and should focus on paying down your current bills before trying to finance such a significant purchase.

 Do I Need Good Credit?
 What Will Be My Interest Rate?

-Applying for a boat loan with bad credit is a major red flag: why are you trying to make a big luxury purchase, a lender would argue to herself, when you can’t even handle your finances?
-Also, if you do find a lender, it’s still not a great idea.
+Applying for a boat loan with bad credit is a major red flag: Why are you trying to make a big luxury purchase, a lender would wonder, when you can’t even handle your finances?
+And even if you do find a lender, it’s still not a great idea.

-Assuming you do have good credit, you can probably expect to find an interest rate around 3.4-8% for a 12 to 20-year boat loan.
+Assuming you do have good credit, you can probably expect to find an interest rate around 3.4% to 8% for a 12- to 20-year boat loan.

 Where Can I Find a Boat Loan?

-Your best bet is checking with your financial institution.
+Your best bet is to check with your financial institution.
 Not only will it be a more natural process in terms of hunting, but you might save yourself some unnecessary paperwork, too.
-If your current bank or credit union doesn’t offer boat loans, ask other reputable boat owners you know rather than merely searching yourself, and at the very least choose a reputable financial institution.
-Avoid taking a loan from the boat seller, because you’ll likely pay significantly more than you would at a bank.
+If your current bank or credit union doesn’t offer boat loans, ask other boat owners you know rather than merely searching yourself, and at the very least, choose a reputable financial institution.
+Boat sellers may also offer loans, although in some instances, the terms may be less advantageous than those you’d receive at a bank.

-You should look for a boat loan after you figure out how expensive of a boat you can afford and before you look for a boat.
-Getting pre-approved for a loan will not only help you avoid falling for a loan at the place you’re buying your boat from, but will also help ensure you realistically only shop for boats in your price range.
-Just remember that the amount you’re approved for is a ceiling, not a floor – if you find an excellent boat for less than the loan amount, definitely go that route instead.
+You should look for a boat loan after you figure out what you can afford and before you look for a boat.
+Getting pre-approved for a loan will help ensure that you realistically only shop for boats in your price range.
+Just remember that the amount you’re approved for is a ceiling, not a floor.